-MNP LLP, Chartered Accountants are the independent, registered certified auditors of the Corporation.
-At the meeting the Shareholders will be asked to consider and, if thought appropriate, pass, with or without variation, a resolution re-appointing MNP LLP, Chartered Accountants as auditors of the Corporation to hold office until the close of the next annual Meeting and authorizing the directors of the Corporation to fix the remuneration of the auditors.
+Jones & O'Connell LLP are the independent, registered certified auditors of the Corporation.
+Jones & O'Connell LLP has been the Corporation's auditors since November 22, 2022.
+At the meeting the Shareholders will be asked to consider and, if thought appropriate, pass, with or without variation, a resolution re-appointing Jones & O'Connell LLP as auditors of the Corporation to hold office until the close of the next annual Meeting and authorizing the directors of the Corporation to fix the remuneration of the auditors.
 To be effective, this resolution must be passed by a majority of the votes cast in respect of this resolution.